ubccr/xdmod/docs/howto-colors.md

 ]
 ```

-XDMOD indexes the colors based on the first instance of the color found in that list, so any duplicate colors
+Open XDMOD indexes the colors based on the first instance of the color found in that list,
-may wreck havoc on group-by coloring.
+so any duplicate colors may wreck havoc on group-by coloring.
 As an example, if I selected the first `123456` in the following
 palette, the next two groups in that dataset would be colored `AABBCC` and `CCBBAA`.
 If I selected the second `123456`, though, the next two groups, would *still* be colored `AABBCC` and `CCBBAA`.

 The second palette below shows a workaround for this to add both an 8-element and 10-element Viridis gradient, by
 nudging the starting point over by a value of 1 in any of the 3 RGB channels.